This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

 Easy Chocolate Mousse

 Chocolate mousse is a classic, decadent dessert I’ve always thought of as very intimidating to make at home.
 It’s the perfect combination of light, but somehow also rich and decadent.
 I know.
 Weird.
 But that’s what makes it so good.
-Traditional chocolate mousse requires separating eggs and tempering chocolate, which will give you that perfect combination of silky, rich and also light and airy.
+Traditional chocolate mousse requires separating your egg yolks from the egg whites and tempering chocolate, which will give you that perfect combination of silky, rich and also light and airy.
 And as scrumptious as that is, it’s also a WHOLE LOTTA work.

 Ain’t nobody got time for that.
 Which is why we tested this super easy blender chocolate mousse to perfection.
 It’s just as silky smooth, light, and rich as traditional mousse but soooo much easier.
 You’ll need 5 ingredients, 10 minutes, and a blender.
 That.
 Is.
 It.